Spendar89/google_calendar/README.md

     }
 };
 ```
 A valid transform function takes data as an input and returns a transformed version of the data.
-Currently, there is only a single transform function, `transformItemKeys`.
-It is the default transform of both `CalendarEvents` and `CalendarList` resources.
+If a `resource` has a `transform` attribute, it will be invoked whenever `resource.get` is called to fetch data.